 An implant prosthesis can be a crown, bridge, or implant supported denture.
 Single dental implants restore dental crowns, whereas multiple implants can restore dental bridges, or may be used to support a denture.
 Crowns and bridges are fixed permanently in place and are only removable by an implant dentist.

 Implant dentures are removable so they can be taken out for regular cleaning and maintenance.

 While in the mouth, implant dentures are held securely in place and are much stronger and stable compared with conventional dentures that rest on the gums.

-Most implants consist of three components, but some are two-piece units.
+Most single tooth implants consist of three components, but some are two-piece units.
 These dental implants are fabricated so that the implant post and abutment are a single unit.
 The implant prosthesis will fit directly onto the implants.